-Steve Pollard is a Lecturer in Management Development with The Business Institute Ulster University Business School.
+Steve is a Senior Lecturer in Ulster University Business School where he is Development Lead for Enterprise & Entrepreneurship.
 An experienced Non-Executive Director and Business Adviser Steve has held senior roles in the public, private and third sectors.
-This includes experience in vocational education and training in the further education sector as well as running privately held training organisations.
-Steve has a long standing interest in community economic development with a particular focus on enterprise and skills.
-Steve has recently joined the Board of Supporting Communities NI.
+This includes experience in the Further & Higher Education sector as well as running privately held training organisations.
+Steve has a long-standing interest in Local Development including the promotion of Enterprise, Skills and tackling Inequality.
+Steve is also on the Board of Mallusk Enterprise Park Ltd.

 Mr Bodger is currently a Trustee Member of the Audit Committee and Member of the Capital Development Committee of National Museums, Northern Ireland.
 He does not receive any remuneration for this position.
 He is also Chair of the Audit Committee of Stranmillis University College, for which he also receives no remuneration.
 He is a member of the NI Social Care Council for which he receives £6242 per annum.
 He has held various Board positions during the last 10 years including Chair of the Appeals Tribunals for the Southern Education & Library Board.
 Mr Bodger is retired and lives outside Rathfriland.
 He has carried out no political activity in the last five years.